 My first art purchase was…A John Kramer oil painting of a store in rural South Africa.
 My grandmother left me money when she passed away and I bought my first real artwork to remember her by when I was 19, from a small gallery in Stellenbosch, South Africa.
 It now hangs in my living room in London and reminds me fondly of home.

 John Kramer art, Andrew Martin sofa with Vintage Italian Travertine coffee table, 30s Yellowwood chairs from SA

 If I could hang any artwork in my collection it would be… A Pierneef, perhaps his Thorntrees- Rustenberg linocut- or Bushveld game reserve painted in 1950 .
 He is one of my favourite artists, as his landscapes are so reminiscent of very particular rural South African landscapes.
 The flora of the bushveld is one of Pierneefs most beloved subjects and he always captures such interesting forms, from angular branches, to termite hills to brewing storms in the distance.
 His work is visceral for me and ignites a sharp yearning to immediately return home to be under the wide open skies, barefoot in the dry heat.
 This emotion is probably heightened as I sit typing this on a rainy, cold summers day in London.

 Bushveld game reserve painted in 1950

 My prized possession is...my set of yellowwood curved back dining room chairs from the 1930s.
 They’ve made it to my apartment in London, hailing originally from my great grandfather's office in Durban, South Africa.
-I love the idea that furniture outlives its owners and lives so many different lives through space and time, spanning countries and generations.
+I love the idea that furniture and homewares outlive their owners and lives so many different lives through space and time, spanning countries and generations.

 Unknown artist from the Affordable Art Fair